 The Texas Department of State Health Services helps fund nearly 150 clinic sites across the state that provide prevention and early intervention of health problems.
-The Primary Health Care Program (PHC) serves women, children, and men whose income is at or below 150% of the Federal Poverty Level (FPL) and who are unable to access the same care through insurance or other programs.
-There may be a co-pay for the services provided, but it may not exceed 25% of the total cost of the service.
-No one is denied services because of an inability to pay.
+The Primary Health Care Program (PHC) serves women, children, and men whose income is at or below 200% of the Federal Poverty Level (FPL) and who are unable to access the same care through insurance or other programs.
+A co-pay may be assessed for the services provided; however, no one is denied services due to an inability to pay.

 What is Primary Health Care?